ceejbot/skyrim-modding/slides.md

 # [fit] plugins could be **100% Rust**

-Theoretically, I could reduce the C++ in my mod to just Rust bindings to CommonLibSSE-NG and the SKSE plugin entry point.
+Currently, Soulsy is 68.5% Rust.
+Theoretically, I could reduce the C++ down to Rust bindings to CommonLibSSE-NG and the SKSE plugin entry point, plus some xbyak glue.

 - **bindgen** is the path here
 - CLib is a moving target
 - I got a job instead of diving into this
 - gotta have a budget for graphics cards, you know?

-^ This project moved from 0% Rust to its current 68.5% Rust.
+^ Microsoft provides Rust bindings for nearly all of their APIs these days.

 ---